 Backstory: Capella is a luxury hotel management company founded in 2002 by Horst Schulze, the legendary hotelier whose instinct for luxury propelled Ritz-Carlton to global acclaim.
 Within its first decade as a prestige brand, Capella’s North American portfolio boasted four resorts in Mexico (in Riviera Maya, Riviera Nayarit, Cabo San Lucas and Ixtapa) plus an absolutely exquisite skyscraper hotel on 5th Avenue in New York City (now The Langham).

 By the time of my visit to Ixtapa in 2014, this was Capella’s only remaining property in the Americas.
 All the others had closed, sold or otherwise ended their contracts.
-Schulze sold the company in 2017 to a wealthy Singaporean family who already owned the flagship Capella Singapore (and quite a few other luxury hotels across Asia).
+Schulze sold the company in 2017 to a wealthy Singaporean family who already owned the flagship Capella Singapore (and several other luxury hotels across Asia).

 Almost immediately after that, the U.S. State Department issued a dreaded “Do Not Travel” warning for the Mexican state of Guerrero, which likely had more to do with Donald Trump’s feud with Mexico than it did any actual escalation of danger in the region’s popular tourist areas.